Itching after menopause

 acute event |

-When does itching during menopause become dangerous and when should one seek medical advice?
+When does itching after menopause become dangerous and when should one seek medical advice?

-Medical clarification is necessary if the anal itching persists, oozes, bleeds, becomes inflamed, or is associated with severe pain.
-Dangerous courses are rare but possible, especially if infections, abscesses, or larger fissures are present.
+Medical examination is necessary if the itching around the anus persists, oozes, bleeds, becomes inflamed, or is accompanied by severe pain.
+Dangerous courses are rare but possible, especially if infections, abscesses, or larger cracks are present.

 Warning signs: